esh6597/tristanc-portfolio/README.md

 - Masthead animations on page load and hover
 - Custom fonts

+#### Additional Features
+These are some other things I've added alongside front end styling:

+- Email limits to conform to API service standards via LowDB (minor database for cross-user tracking)
+- HTML email formatting to look a bit better

 #### Features Under Development
 Expect these features to be pushed within the next week:

 - Form validation
-- Email limits to conform to API service standards
-- Better HTML email formatting
 - Official deployment
 - Responsive images for mobile and tablet